Lalchand Kataria

 Lalchand Kataria (born 12 June 1968) is an Indian politician belonging to the Bharatiya Janata Party.
 He was elected to the Lok Sabha, the lower house of the Parliament of India, from Jaipur Rural, Rajasthan in 2009.
-He was the Minister of State for Defense in the Second Manmohan Singh ministry.
+He was appointed as Minister of State for Defense in the Second Manmohan Singh ministry on 28 October 2012, but was moved to Ministry of Rural Development (India) three days later.
 He was later elected as a Member of the Rajasthan Legislative Assembly from Amer Constituency in 2003, a position he currently holds.
 He has been the cabinet minister of Rajasthan from the year 2018.